John Tolans 37261

 Ticket of Leave | His Ticket of Leave was granted on 29 March 1856 at Western Australia.1 |

-Convict No. | Assigned with Convict No. 3735 on 29 March 1856.1 |
+Convict No | Assigned with Convict No. 3735 on 29 March 1856.1 |

 Literacy | Recorded as being semi literate as at 29 March 1856.1 |

-Expired | James Harding 3735's sentence expired on 19 October 1862 at Western Australia.1 |
+Expired | His sentence expired on 19 October 1862 at Western Australia.1 |

-Cert. of Freedom | His Cerificate of Freedom was granted on 9 September 1864 at Western Australia.1 |
+Cert. of Freedom | His Certificate of Freedom was granted on 9 September 1864 at Western Australia.1 |

 Research | CWA has him dying in Fremantle in 1865 but we can find no sources for this possible death. |